Jonathan2251/lbd/source/gpu.rst

 Since both of these memory transfer trigger the DMA functions without CPU operation, it maybe speed up by running both CPU/GPU with their data in their own cache.
-When the GPU function is dense computation in array such as MPEG4 encoder or deep learning for tuning weights, it mays get much speed up.
-But when GPU function is matrix addition and CPU will idle for waiting GPU's result.
+When the GPU function is dense computation in array such as MPEG4 encoder or deep learning for tuning weights, it mays get much speed up [#mpeg4speedup]_.
+But when GPU function
+is matrix addition and CPU will idle for waiting GPU's result.
 It mays slow down than do matrix addition by CPU only.
 Arithmetic intensity is defined as the number of operations performed per word of memory transferred.
 It is important for GPGPU applications to have high arithmetic intensity else the memory access latency will limit computational speedup [#gpgpuwiki]_.

+Wiki here [#gpuspeedup]_ includes speepup applications for gpu as follows:

+General Purpose Computing on GPU, has found its way into fields as diverse as machine learning, oil exploration, scientific image processing, linear algebra, statistics, 3D reconstruction and even stock options pricing determination.
+And section "GPU accelerated video decoding and encoding" for video compressing more.

 https://en.wikipedia.org/wiki/General-purpose_computing_on_graphics_processing_units